RohanAlexander/telling_stories_with_data/_book/03-r_essentials.md

 #> [5] "Joseph"    "Anthony"
 ```

-The two appear similar---both pick the 'firstName' column---but they different in the class of what they return.
+The two appear similar---both pick the 'firstName' column---but they differ in the class of what they return.
 For the sake of completeness, if we combine `select()` with `pull()` then we get the same class of output as if we had used the extract operator.

 ```r